 Inside the Camp

-The tent had two areas, one where we used to sleep and the outer area to keep our shoes and trekking pole.
+The tent had two areas, one where we used to sleep and the outer area to keep our shoes and trekking poles.
 We were given a sleeping fleece and a sleeping bag to sleep in the tent and there were two people in each tent.
-The first night we had gotten the orange campsite and it was a little bit small for two so we took the blue tent which was bigger and had a good balcony too.
+The first night we got the orange campsite and it was a little bit small for two so we took the blue tent which was bigger and had a good balcony too.

 Dining area